wmde/Diff/README.md

 Implementations provided by Diff:

-* ListPatcher: Applies non-associative diffs to a base.
-With default options does the reverse of ListDiffer
+* `ListPatcher`: Applies non-associative diffs to a base.
+With default options does the reverse of `ListDiffer`
-* MapPatcher: Applies diff to a base, recursively if needed.
-With default options does the reverse of MapDiffer
+* `MapPatcher`: Applies diff to a base, recursively if needed.
+With default options does the reverse of `MapDiffer`

-All classes part of the patcher component can be found in <code>includes/patcher</code>
+All classes part of the patcher component can be found in [src/Patcher]

 ### ValueComparer

 Added in 0.6

-The Diff\Comparer\ValueComposer interface contains one method:
+The `ValueComparer` interface contains one method:

 ```php
 /**